-SCOPE: EMR X EMT X AEMT X PM X PARAMEDIC X
+SCOPE: EMR, EMT, AEMT, PM, PARAMEDIC

-FORM: 15 g per tube
+FORM: 15g per tube

 CLASS: Carbohydrate (sugar)

 PHARMACOLOGY AND ACTIONS: Glucose is the body's basic fuel, and it produces most of the body's quick energy.
 Its use is regulated by insulin that stimulates storage of excess glucose from the bloodstream and glucagon that mobilizes stored glucose into the bloodstream.

 ONSET: PO: Within 1 minute

 DURATION: Variable

-INDICATIONS: When directed by specific protocol, if glucose < 80, or ALOC and unable to determine glucose.
+INDICATIONS: When directed by specific PROTOCOL, if glucose < 80, or ALOC and unable to determine glucose.

 CONTRAINDICATIONS: None

-PRECAUTIONS: To give solutions orally, patients must be continually assessed for the ability to protect their own airway.
+PRECAUTIONS: To give solutions orally, patients must be continually assessed for the ability to protect his or her own airway.
 If patient is unable to swallow, paste may be placed outside the teeth, between the gum and cheek, while patient is positioned on their side.
 IV/IO dextrose is preferred (first-line) for patients with altered mental status or seizure; second-line is PO glucose paste, and third-line is IM/IN glucagon.

 SIDE EFFECTS AND NOTES: Research suggests that hyperglycemia may complicate, or worsen, a number of medical conditions (i.e., myocardial infarction, stroke).
 Oral glucose should be given to a conscious patient whenever hypoglycemia is documented by blood glucose meter.
-If the objective findings are not available, use judgment based on signs and history.
+If the objective findings are not available, the EMT should use judgment based on signs and history.
 Hyperglycemia does not have clinically significant side effects.
 Effects will be delayed in the elderly and people with poor circulation.
 May be more tolerable if administered with liquid between dosages.
 Do not overfill mouth, increasing potential for aspiration.
 Patient's condition may require more than one dose of oral glucose.

-ADULT DOSING

-INDICATION ROUTE DOSE NOTES

-Hypoglycemia Oral 15 grams (one tube) If patient is unable to swallow, paste may be placed outside of the teeth, between the gum and the cheek while the patient is positioned on their side to protect airway.
+See specific protocols for medical control requirements ADULT DOSING INDICATION ROUTE DOSE NOTES Hypoglycemia Oral 15 grams (one tube) If patient is unable to swallow, paste may be placed outside of the teeth, between the gum and the cheek while the patient is positioned on their side to protect airway.
 May repeat in 10 mir May repeat in 10 minutes if altered mental status persists and/or blood glucose is still under 80

 PEDIATRIC DOSING (Same as adult)